 The Amazon Basics Backpack is ridiculously popular with a huge number of hiking photographers.

 There are so many options now on where to get the best camera backpack for photographer-hikers.
 It's hard to give you one specific answer.
-I included the link below to a company called fstop.
+I included the link below to a company called fstop as option of where to buy your hiking camera backpack.

 ThinkTank Photo is another backpack maker that has great products.
 Their bags are great for street photography and travel.